 The Board consists of interested community members who are elected at the annual general meeting to manage the legal and financial responsibilities of the organisation.
-The Board and Executive Director work together to develop the policies and aims of the organisation, involving an ongoing strategic and business plan to guide the resource allocation in order to achieve the goals of the organisation.
+The Board and staff work together to develop the policies and aims of the organisation, involving an ongoing strategic and business plan to guide the resource allocation in order to achieve the goals of the organisation.

 Sharon Sykes - President

 Play is inherent in every person at every stage of their life.
 Play is free, fun and provides an important way for people to connect to one another and the environment around them.